 About Megawatt Ventures

 Sponsored by the U.S. Department of Energy, MegaWatt Ventures provides essential funding and mentorship to support the commercialization and success of cleantech innovations developed by University students.
 Applicants will be selected to present at the MegaWatt Ventures pitch competition to compete for $50,000, while also participating in a hands-on training program to prepare the teams and their technology for a successful market launch.
 The program will culminate in a showcase where each finalist will pitch their company on stage to a panel of investors, entrepreneurs and other cleantech experts who will decide which company wins the grand prize of $50,000.
-The final showcase and pitch will occur in May 2017 (exact date & location to be announced soon) in Orlando, FL.
+Applications will open in early 2018 wit the final showcase and pitch will occuring in Spring 2018 (exact date & location to be announced soon) in Orlando, FL.

 The top three finalist teams from the MegaWatt Ventures competition will be invited to compete for an additional $50,000 prize at the DOE Cleantech UP national competition.